-Last week Scott Santibanez began a two-part reflection at the ESN blog.
-In the first part, he shared some theological reflections on the liminal space of graduate school.
+In the first part of a two-part reflection, Scott Santibanez shared some theological reflections on the liminal space of graduate school.
 In Part 2, he shares some of his own story.

 It was 1991, during the summer between my first and second years of medical school.
 I was in the basement of a Christian clinic in Times Square.
 The clinic provided free medical care for homeless people in New York City.
 I was filling up a tub with warm soapy water so one of our homeless clients could soak his feet.
 And I loved doing it.